fau-is/IntroCS/Section1/Tasks/Average/README.md

 - Use a for-loop to exactly as a user 10 times.

 {% spoiler  "Solution" %}
-If you want to look at the solution switch to calc_sol.c
+If you want to look at the solution switch to average_sol.c

 {% endspoiler %}